Concentration of Measure and Large Random Matrices with an application to Sample Covariance Matrices: Spectral distribution of the sample covariance

 \subsection{Setup and notations}

-We consider here a general case of the example presented in the preamble where the $n$ independent random vectors $x_1, \ldots, x_n$ are distributed in $k$ classes represented by $k$ distributions $\mu_l$, $1 \leq l \leq k$, supposedly different from one another.
+Reconsidering the example of the preamble of a data matrix $X = (x_1,\ldots,x_n) \in \mathcal M_{p,n}$, let us now list the different hypotheses that are needed to set the concentration and the estimation of the Stieltjes transform $m_F(z) = \frac1p \tr((S- z I_p)^{-1}$ (that will then give us the spectral distribution of the sample covariance matrix $S = \frac1n XX^T$). \begin{assump} The random vectors $x_1,\ldots,x_n$ are independent. \end{assump} Note that we do not suppose that they are identically distributed.
+We will then note for every $i\in \{1,\ldots,n\}$:

+that we will call abusively the \textit{population covariance} of $x_i$, although it is not centered; it appears as the only relevant statistic of $X$ when one wants to estimate the spectral distribution of $\frac{1}{n}XX^T$.

 All results presented below (with the exception of Propositions~\ref{pro:controle_delta-tilde_delta}, Theorem~\ref{the:deuxiemme_equi_det} and Corollary~\ref{cor:conc_steilt_trans_autour_tilde_Q_delta}) are valid for any choice of $p$ and $n$, but they will of course gain more value when $p$ and $n$ are sufficiently large for the convergence to arise.
 This is the reason why we will call this study \textit{quasi-asymptotic}.
-What we call a \textit{constant} is supposed to be independent of the two quasi asymptotic quantities $p$ and $n$ and a \textit{bounded} quantity is simply a quantity lower than a constant.
+What we call a \textit{constant} is supposed to be independent of the two quasi asymptotic quantities $p$ and $n$ and a \textit{bounded} quantity is simply a quantity lower than a constant, we will note for instance $C = O(1)$.
+Given two sequences of reals $u_n$ and $a_n$, we will use the notations $u_n = O(a_{n})$ to specify that there exists a constant $C >0$ such that $|u_n | \leq C a_n$, for all $n,p \in \mathbb N$.

-We place ourselves under an hypothesis of convex $q$-exponential concentration~:
+We place ourselves under an hypothesis of convex $q$-exponential concentration~: \begin{assump}[Concentration of $X$] There exist three constants $C\geq e$, $c>0$ and $q>0$ such that: